 A Power of Attorney, then, should include the issue of translations in the POA document for clarity.

-Certified Translation of an Apostille Power of Attorney to Be Used in Brazil, Colombia, El Salvador, Mexico, Venezuela
+Official Certified Translation of an Apostille Power of Attorney for Use in Brazil, Colombia, El Salvador, Mexico, Venezuela

 If the Power of Attorney signed in the U.S. is to be used internationally, it must be notarized in the U.S. and must be apostilled by the State the document was notarized in.